 Applying the Image to the Breadboard

-With a regular Mod Podge and a paintbrush (or sponge brush), coat the image.
+With a regular Mod Podge and a paintbrush (or sponge brush), coat the image itself.
 Next, flip the image face and center it on the breadboard, using your fingers (or a credit card works well!) flatten the print and remove any bubbles.
 The goal is to ensure full contact between the image and the board’s surface.
 Afterward, let the Mod Podge-covered image dry on the breadboard overnight.

-Painting an even layer of Mod Podge directly on the image.
+Paint a light and even layer of Mod Podge directly on the image.

 Removing the Paper